 Matt Holliday is a former MLB outfielder who played for the Rockies, Athletics, Cardinals and Yankees over the course of 15 seasons.
 He is also a husband and father of four children.

 What effect does your faith have on your lifestyle?

-My faith affects everything I do—how I husband, how I parent, and how I interact with my teammates.
-I try to model the Biblical disciplines that demonstrate what it takes to be a good husband, father, friend, and teammate. takes up the bulk of your time.
-Without the guidance of God’s Word and His Holy Spirit in my life marriage would be a lot more difficult, parenting would be much more frustrating, and playing baseball would not be as much fun.
+My faith affects everything I do — how I husband, how I parent and how I interact with my teammates.
+I try to model the Biblical disciplines that demonstrate what it takes to be a good husband, father, friend and teammate.
+Without the guidance of God’s Word and His Holy Spirit in my life, marriage would be a lot more difficult, parenting would be much more frustrating, and playing baseball would not have been as much fun.
 I hope that as I grow closer to God I continue to be sanctified, becoming more like Jesus.
-My hope is that I would behave more like Him than how I myself would or how the world would have me behave.
-In no way did I turn into the perfect person when I first believed in Christ, but as I pursue a relationship with Him—and understand the discipline that it takes to obey Him—my lifestyle and relationships change.
+My hope is that I would behave more like Him than my natural tendencies would dictate, and more like Him than the way the world would have me behave.
+In no way did I turn into the perfect person when I first believed in Christ.
+No one does, but as I pursue a relationship with Him — and understand the discipline that it takes to obey Him — my lifestyle and relationships change for the better.

 Describe how your Journey with Christ began.